 From the deeper waters of the bay to the salt water marsh and the drier upland habitats, San Diego has amazing wildlife!
-Explore more than 20 exhibits and come nose to nose with local marine life, reptiles and other local creatures.
+Explore more than 20 exhibits and come nose to nose with local marine life, reptiles and other native creatures.

 Look for these animals!

 Seahorses, jellies, eels, sharks, lobsters, crabs, octopus, garibaldi, abalone, sea stars, snakes, lizards and more!